 - Stay in the tourist areas where there are lots of people around

-Do I Need a Passport?
+Do I Need a Passport to Visit Tijuana?

 Pedestrians crossing into Tijuana are also required to complete a Mexico Visitor’s Permit (FMM), the same form you would fill out if you were flying into Mexico.
 This permit is free if you’re staying 7 days or less.
 However, if you plan on staying longer, a fee of 332 Mexican pesos (roughly $20 USD) is required.

-Currency: Do I Need Mexican Pesos?
+Do I Need Mexican Pesos to visit Tijuana?

 The U.S. dollar is widely accepted, as are credit cards.
 Obtaining Mexican pesos before you trip is not a necessity, unless you particularly want to.

 Tijuana is only 20 miles south of San Diego.
 Because of Tijuana’s close proximity, many San Diego visitors make a day trip to Tijuana to experience a little bit of Mexican culture.

 If you are driving from San Diego to Tijuana, the drive typically takes only 30-35 minutes.

 San Ysidro Border Wait Time and Border Traffic

 The San Ysidro border is open 24 hours a day and is the most crossed port of entry in the world!

 Unfortunately because of this, you can surely expect delays.